Attorneys Serving the Elderly and their Families in Rhode Island and Massachusetts

 Has a Loved One Suffered From Abuse at a Nursing Home or Other Facility?

 Has a member of your family suffered abuse while in a nursing home or other medical care facility?
 If so, you need experienced, caring attorneys not only to investigate and bring your claim, but also to assist you in notifying the appropriate authorities of the wrong-doing.
-The attorneys at Bottaro Law Firm recognize that each elder abuse case is unique.
+The attorneys at Bottaro Law Firm, LLC recognize that each elder abuse case is unique.
 Proof of abuse can sometimes be difficult.
-Bottaro Law Firm injury lawyers are skilled in all facets of documenting and prosecuting your claim.
+The Bottaro Law Firm, LLC injury lawyers are skilled in all facets of documenting and prosecuting your claim.

 While many abuse cases are settled prior to trial, it is important that your attorneys have significant courtroom experience, since that will provide additional incentive for the nursing home or insurance company to deal fairly with you and your loved ones.
 We have not only years of experience, but we will devote the necessary resources to investigate your loved one’s claim and fight to protect your legal rights.
 We will pursue your case at no cost until we win.
 Your love one deserves aggressive counsel.
 Remember that delay can harm your case.
 For a free consultation, give us a call at 866-529-9700, or complete our convenient online contact form.